Tuomari-ua/tuomari-ua.github.io/docs/gamemaster_rules/magic_items/restorative_ointment.md

+---
+category: items
+layout: page
 name: Restorative Ointment
-type: item
+tag: item

-# Restorative Ointment
+title: Restorative Ointment
+---

 _Wondrous item, uncommon_

 This glass jar, 3 inches in diameter, contains 1d4 + 1 doses of a thick mixture that smells faintly of aloe.
 The jar and its contents weigh 1/2 pound.